Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Streetfunk – Adult and Kids Classes (Beginners, Intermediate, Advanced)

-Hip-hop is a street dance which is mostly perfomed to hip-hop music and has gained popularity through dance crews in the United States.
-It is a very creative and often improvised style of dance which incorporates a wide range of street styles, set to the beats of pounding hip hop music.
-The basic moves are performed in time to a catchy beat and called popping, locking and krumping.
-It’s a very expressive and free-spirited dance which is above all defined by its bounding steps, hand-standing and power jumps.
+Hip-hop is a street dance which is mostly performed to hip-hop music gaining popularity through dance crews in the United States.
+It is a very creative and oft improvised style of dance, incorporating a wide range of street styles, set to the beats of pounding hip hop music.
+The basic moves are performed in time to a catchy beat, known as popping, locking and krumping.
+It is very expressive; defined by its bounding steps, hand-stands and power jumps.
 Hip Hop is practiced in both dance studios and outdoor spaces.

-Moves: dougie, stinky leg, body pop, helicopter, moonwalk, shuffle, nae nae, pop, lock and drop
+Moves: dougie, stanky leg, body pop, helicopter, moonwalk, shuffle, nae nae, pop, lock and drop

 What to wear: loose-fitting athletic trousers, tank top, wear shoes that do not grip the floor too hard